auth0/docs/articles/quickstart/backend/rails/interactive.md

 <!-- markdownlint-disable MD041 MD025 -->

 # Add Authorization to Your Ruby on Rails API
-This tutorial performs access token validation using the  **[jwt](https://github.com/jwt/ruby-jwt)** Gem within a custom `Auth0Client` class.
+This tutorial performs access token validation using the  **<a href="https://github.com/jwt/ruby-jwt" target="_blank">jwt</a>** Gem within a custom `Auth0Client` class.
 A Concern called `Secured` is used to authorize endpoints which require authentication through an incoming access token.

 If you have not created an API in your Auth0 dashboard yet, use the interactive selector to create a new Auth0 API or select an existing API for your project.

-To set up your first API through the Auth0 dashboard, review [our getting started guide](get-started/auth0-overview/set-up-apis).
+To set up your first API through the Auth0 dashboard, review <a href="get-started/auth0-overview/set-up-apis" target="_blank">our getting started guide</a>.

 Each Auth0 API uses the API Identifier, which your application needs to validate the access token.